 Sawflies, which eat plant leaves, stems, and roots, are sometimes seen in huge groups or clusters and are known by the nickname “plant ticks” because they suck the juices out of plants.

-Because they eat crops, fruit trees, and vegetables, aphids are regarded as pests.
+Aphids are regarded as pests because they eat crops, fruit trees, and vegetables.
 While some animals only eat a single kind of plant, others consume all of the flora in their natural area.

 Although sawflies are wasp larvae, people frequently confuse them for caterpillars.
 Sawflies may cause much harm fast since they usually eat in groups of plants.